Time in 6 Hours from Now: A full breakdown to Calculating Future Moments

 - Meeting Coordination: You're in New York (EST, UTC-5) and need to schedule a call with a colleague in London (GMT, UTC+0).
 If it's 10:00 AM in New York, that's 3:00 PM in London.
 To find a suitable time for both, you might ask, "What time is it in 6 hours from now in London?" to see when it will be a convenient time there (e.g., 9:00 PM London time).

 - Travel Planning: You're flying from Los Angeles (PST, UTC-8) to Tokyo (JST, UTC+9).
 If it's currently 8:00 AM in LA, it's 8:00 PM the next day in Tokyo.
 If you need to know what time it will be in Tokyo when you arrive (assuming a 12-hour flight), you'd add 12 hours to LA time, not 6.
-Still, calculating "time in 6 hours from now" in LA helps you understand the current local time difference and plan activities during the flight.
+Even so, calculating "time in 6 hours from now" in LA helps you understand the current local time difference and plan activities during the flight.

 - Event Planning: You're organizing a live-streamed event starting at 7:00 PM your local time.
 You want to ensure it's accessible globally.
 Checking "what time is it in 6 hours from now" at 1:00 PM local time tells you it will be 7:00 PM local time, confirming the event start time is correctly set.